electrikmilk/HV-Engine/README.md

 This project is in its early stages.
 I have yet to fully test all of its functions.
 I doubt you could make a very good game using it currently but my goal is to eventually get it to that point.

+## April 2022 Update

+Starting to work on this engine again.

+My plan is to redo most of the code, as when I started, I thought this could all be done using HTML elements but later realized the actual game would need to be drawn to a canvas.

+Also, some stuff during the engine's initialization doesn't make any sense.

+I'm hoping to have this engine actually working soon, with fixed example project that has a start menu, transitions to a basic scene with a background and a sprite that can walk around on that background.

 ### Structure

  - Scene